openedx/edx-documentation/en_us/course_authors/source/getting_started/accessibility.rst

   #.
 Ordered lists, where each item is listed with a number.
   #.
 Definition lists, where each item is represented using term and description pairs (like a dictionary).

-* Use table elements to mark up data sets—that is, information that works best in a grid format—with descriptive rows and columns.
+* Use table elements to mark up data sets (that is, information that works best in a grid format) with descriptive rows and columns.
   Mark up row and column headers using the <th> element so screen readers can effectively describe the content in the table.

 **Resources**